 [FIGURE 3]

 Finally, we used the lmerTest package in R (Kuznetsova et al., 2017) to run a linear mixed-effects model to investigate our prediction that participants who scored higher on the Gold-MSI subscales also gave each emotional category higher ratings.
 We accomplished this by adding both the emotions and musical training subscales of the Gold-MSI as fixed effects.
 The results of the mixed-effects model analysis are shown in Table 2.
 Paralleling the previous analyses that modeled the lyrics condition, this main effect was significant with the no-lyrics condition estimated to be lower (B= -0.75) than the lyrics condition.
 Similarly, our four emotion categories exhibited the same pattern of responses as shown in Figure 2 in addition to the same single significant interaction.
 Unlike the previously reported ANOVA, the use of our mixed-effects model allowed us to incorporate individual level data for each participants’ Gold-MSI subscale score.
 This additional information allowed us to investigate whether the musical training or emotion scale made a significant contribution to predicting our response variable.
 As shown in Table 2, the emotions subscale was a significant predictor (p = .03) whereas the musical training subscale was not (p = .07).
-We also performed a similar analysis the data adding our familiarity rating as a predictor variable to the first mixedeffects analysis.
+We also performed a similar analysis of the data adding our familiarity rating as a predictor variable to the first mixed-effects analysis.
 In this analysis, the familiarity rating did not emerge as a significant predictor.
 This was done to ensure that familiarity with the stimuli did not affect our ratings.

 [TABLE 2]